timothyjj/newyorktrailheads/_posts/2018-5-20-Spruce-Mountain.md

 ---

+<p><strong>Note that as of 2025, the fire tower was closed to the public due to structural unsoundness.
+We will update this listing if we hear about it reopening.
+In the meantime, you can still hike the trail, but note that views are limited without being able to climb the tower.</strong></p>

 <p>
 	Located in Porters Corners (outside of Corinth), this newly rerouted trail takes you on a moderately steep climb to a restored firetower.
 Saratoga Plan has done excellent work both in developing the trail and in keeping up the firetower.
 While the wooded summit doesn't afford much of a view, climbing the steps to the tower will allow you to see far into the distant peaks of the Adirondacks.
 </p>